 One of their biggest claims to fame is the finding of a massive data anomaly, stronger than any other found, at the time of the 9/11 terrorist attacks, and Radin calculated that it was 6000:1 that this spike in the data was due to chance.
 Such a finding would make sense if the theory were true (although 9/11 probably didn't bother very many ants).
 You'll hear this result time and time again if you listen to one of Radin's lectures or read their materials.
 But you will have to go out on your own to find a dissenting opinion, which can be heard from anyone else who has actually looked at their data.
 One such person is Jeffrey Scargle of the NASA Ames Research Center, who undertook an analysis on his own time.
 Scargle's finding on the 9/11 data was "I personally disagree with the conclusion that anomalous effects have been unequivocally established" and "I judge the degree of cogency of all of the results in both (Radin's and Nelson's) papers as low."
-Scargle attributes their positive findings to the questionable application of an XOR filter to the raw data, the use of a discredited "p-value" test, the lack of blinding, limited choice of likely effects, and a suspicious process that he describes as "data fiddling".
+Scargle attributes their positive findings to the questionable application of an XOR filter to the raw data, the use of a discredited p-value test, the lack of blinding, limited choice of likely effects, and a suspicious process that he describes as "data fiddling".

 Dr. Edwin May and James Spottiswoode also performed an independent analysis of Radin's 9/11 results.
 Their conclusion states in part:

 Now let's talk about the elephant in the room.
 To any reasonable person, the whole concept of global consciousness is ridiculous at face value.
 This is true of many pseudosciences.
 But all that should raise is a red flag; people used to think flight was ridiculous too.
 But when you find red flags everywhere, they start to add up.
-Let's look back at Skeptoid episode 37, How to Spot Pseudoscience, and see if there are any other warning signs.
+Let's look back at Skeptoid episode #37, How to Spot Pseudoscience, and see if there are any other warning signs.
 Here's one: They make their announcements through mass media, rather than through scientific journals.
 When respected journals won't touch research, it's a pretty good indicator that there's something wrong.
 But radio shows like Coast to Coast AM, that promote pseudoscience, are all over it.
 Another warning is that their claim is based on some unknown form of energy or force.
 Also, the claim fails the Occam's Razor test.
 Again, this doesn't prove anything, it's just another red flag.
 Which is more likely to be true: That there's nothing to the idea of global consciousness, which is what the consensus of mainstream science maintains; or that these few people using tremendously flawed methodology have uncovered something so profound it would change the way we view everything, and is based on some mystical force unknown to science?
 Another problem is that the claim comes only from one source that's dedicated to supporting that cause.
-Legitimate research is always successfully repeated by independent labs.
+Legitimate research is always successfully replicated by independent labs.
 When it's not, you have good reason to be skeptical.
 Global consciousness does pass a few of these tests, but legitimate research and facts always pass all of them.

 Now, Dr. Radin, I know I said I wouldn't criticize you, but I do have to take issue with one of your quotes.
 You said:

-Reference this article:
+Cite this article: